Announcing our new Course: AI Red-Teaming and AI Safety Masterclass

 If you’re interested in prompting, you’ve probably already come across this technique many times when finding prompt templates for different applications.
 Most of them start with: “I want you to act as …” or “You’re a …”

-This act of assigning a role to a large language model (LLM) you’re prompting is called role prompting12 or role-play prompting3 or persona prompting45.
+This act of assigning a role to a Large Language Model (LLM) you’re prompting is called role prompting or role-play prompting or persona prompting.
 Here is an example of using role prompting:

 You are a historian.
 Explain the significance of the Industrial Revolution.